Fixel-Institute/BRAVO/docs/usage.rst

 Power Spectrum across Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-BrainSense Survey across time is an analysis perform across time, displayed at the bottom of the webpage.
+Average neural activity across time is an analysis perform across time, displayed at the bottom of the webpage.
 It present all surveys recorded on the same channel organized by order of acquisition, colored by gradient of colormap.
 A dropdown menu is presented at top-right of the figure block.
 User may choose which channel to view.